ExSidius/KaggleWestNile/README.md

 ## Problem Statement

-> Can you predict the probability of an outbreak of West Nile virus in a given location on a given date?
+> Can you predict the probability of an outbreak of West Nile Virus in a given location on a given date?

 Our problem statement was provided to us by Kaggle, which meant we didn't have to do a lot of mulling over it.